VatsaDev/Simple.js/features.md

-# Welcome to the features page
+# Welcome to the features/docs page
 Here is the list of features in this library
 ## standard
 these require no extra libraries